Why is SIOP so important?

 Reviewing a lesson through the lens of SIOP is an empowering way to pinpoint what teachers need to do make their teaching more effective and the learning more efficient.

-Highly effective teachers are high reflective individuals who spend time considering what helped and what hindered learning and who make concrete action plans to improve their craft.
+Highly effective teachers are highly reflective individuals who spend time considering what helped and what hindered learning and who make concrete action plans to improve their craft.

 How Can SIOP improve teaching and learning?

-John Kongsvik and TESOL Trainers provide K-12 SIOP PDSIOP is more than just ‘one more thing’.
-While it may seem a bit overwhelming with 8 components and 30 features, don’t let that intimidate you.
+SIOP is more than just 'one more thing'.
+While it may seem a bit overwhelming with 8 components and 30 features, don't let that intimidate you.

 Sure, SIOP is a wonderful list of Best Practices.
 The connections between the components and their features (e.g. language and content, 4 domains of speaking, listening, reading and writing) can be quite interesting to reflect upon.